TheLittleNestPlayschool/TheLittleNest/docs/08-story-reel.md

 The greatest success of Story Reel is not measured by how many videos are watched.

-It is measured by how many meaningful moments are experienced again.
+It is measured by how many meaningful conversations begin because of them.

 ---